asearfos/chipper/docs/chipper_manual.md

 Syllable Similarity Threshold is used to determine if two syllables are considered to be repetitions the same syllable.
-This affects syllable pattern (syntax) and any measures associated with it---sequential repetition, syllable stereotypy, and mean and standard deviation of syllable stereotypy.
+This affects syllable pattern (syntax) and any measures associated with it---syllable pattern, sequential repetition, syllable stereotypy, and mean and standard deviation of syllable stereotypy.

 All Syllable calculations are conducted on the signal between onsets and